Encyclopedia Britannica definition of Fascism:

 cites acts of civil disobedience and vandalism as cause to label

-anti-war protests as “radical” and potential terrorist
+anti-war protests as “radical” and potential

 threats. (read)

-· 10/5/06 - Bush signings called effort to expand power
+· 10/5/06 - Bush signings called effort to

-- President Bush's frequent use of signing statements to
+- President Bush's frequent use of signing statements

-assert that he has the power to disobey newly enacted laws is an
+assert that he has the power to disobey newly enacted laws

 integral part of his "comprehensive strategy to strengthen and expand